AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 >
 >You can mark attendance for up to 10,000 users in bulk using CSV.

-### Error notification for bulk enrollment

-Errors will occur during CSV upload for bulk enrollment in the following scenarios:
+Errors may occur during this process if:

-* The user's email in the CSV is not listed in the Adobe Learning Manager user directory.
+* The user's email in the CSV is not in the Adobe Learning Manager user directory.
-* The CSV file does not follow the required format.
+* The CSV file format is incorrect.
-* The CSV contains additional columns or incorrect data.
+* The CSV contains extra columns or invalid data.

 ![](assets/error-bulk.png)
 _Error notification_

-You can download the CSV file listing the errors with failed users at the row level for easy identification.
+You can download and view the CSV file listing the errors with failed users at the row level for easy identification.

 ## Waitlist